Michigan's Natural Communities

 Threats to wet-mesic sand prairie include hydrologic alteration, fire suppression, tree and shrub encroachment, and destruction of upland buffers.
 Fire suppression and hydrologic alteration promote shrub and tree invasion, significantly reducing graminoid and sedge cover.
 Prescribed fire can be applied to restrict encroaching trees and shrubs, reduce thatch build-up, and promote seed bank expression.
 Sites impacted by severe encroachment of tall shrubs and trees are likely to require an initial step of cutting and herbiciding woody stems to prevent resprouting and facilitate growth of the fine herbaceous fuels needed to carry a fire.
 Restoration of the upland natural communities bordering wet-mesic sand prairie occurrences will improve hydrology and help provide refugia for flood-intolerant species during periods of high water.

 Monitoring and control efforts to detect and remove invasive species are critical to the long-term viability of wet-mesic sand prairie.
-Invasive species that threaten the diversity and community structure include glossy buckthorn (Rhamnus frangula), common buckthorn (Rhamnus cathartica), autumn olive (Elaeagnus umbellata), Eurasian honeysuckles (Lonicera morrowii, L. japonica, L. maackii, L. sempervirens, L. tatarica, L. xbella, and L. xylosteum), multiflora rose (Rosa multiflora), reed (Phragmites australis), reed canary grass (Phalaris arundinacea), narrow-leaved cat-tail (Typha angustifolia), hybrid cat-tail (Typha xglauca), and purple loosestrife (Lythrum salicaria).
+Invasive species that threaten the diversity and community structure include glossy buckthorn (Frangula alnus), common buckthorn (Rhamnus cathartica), autumn olive (Elaeagnus umbellata), Eurasian honeysuckles (especially Lonicera morrowii, L. tatarica, and L. xbella), multiflora rose (Rosa multiflora), reed (Phragmites australis subsp. australis), reed canary grass (Phalaris arundinacea), narrow-leaved cat-tail (Typha angustifolia), hybrid cat-tail (Typha xglauca), and purple loosestrife (Lythrum salicaria).

 Species composition varies regionally.